-It is my time now and I will do everything I can for Iris, we will take walks in the sunshine and she’ll rest on her bed and I will believe that she will live a long happy life and will find her forever family.
+It is my time now and I will do everything I can for Iris, we will take walks in the sunshine and she’ll rest on her bed and I will tell her that she will live a long happy life and find her forever family.
 If, however, in spite of the medicines and care the worst happens, then with sorrow I will pay that price instead, a price rescuers know all too well.
-I will hold her on my lap and craddle her head as she slips from this world to the next and I will tell her to go, that Daisy is waiting for her and to watch for me because one day I will be there too, and I will be looking.
+I will hold her on my lap and craddle her head as she slips from this world to the next.
+I will tell her she can go, that Daisy is waiting for her and to watch for me, because one day I will be there too, and I will be looking.
 I’ll be looking for her and so many others.

 ©2011-2012 itsa5doglife All Rights Reserved